canalplus/mickey.js/README.md

 Web UIs generally rely on DOM and click events.
 When building webapps running on embedded devices, accessible through remote control, you can only treat keypress events, which make it very difficult to build interoperable and stateless components.

 mickey.js offers a DOM abstraction, to build more generic and simple applications that can be used with a remote control or a mouse.
+The only thing you need to do is to __declaratively__ define in the DOM navigation areas.

 ## Examples